-- Clear Room: Clear everything out of the room and remove drywall from both sides if drywall is already there.
+- Clear Room: Clear everything out of the room and remove drywall from both sides if the drywall is already there.
 You will find that some guides suggest splitting the drywall and replacing it.
-However, we recommend installing double thickness drywall on each side.
+However, we recommend installing double-thickness drywall on each side.
 This is better because it means additional mass and so more soundproofing!

 - Putty Outlets: Apply fireproof putty to any outlets in the room.

 - Insulation Foam: Now that the studs are exposed, fill the void with some kind of insulation foam like the Loctite TITE FOAM Insulating Foam Sealant.